 The right level of lighting will flatter your sculptures and let them attract the attention they deserve.
 Make sure sculptures receive adequate light by placing them close to lamps or overhead light fixtures.
 In the daytime, ensure that the angle of natural light is enough to let all the details of your sculptures be admired.
 Though it’s important not to display your sculptures in overly dim light, too-bright light can also have a negative effect – for example, a strong spotlight can wash out finer details and create unwanted shadows.

-This is another instance where you may consider a curio cabinet for showing off your sculptures – many have built-in lighting to cast the perfect amount of illumination for your art objects.
-Young recommends the Curve Display Cabinet by Skovby, with its integrated LED lights combined with warm wood tones and a unique curved front.
+This is another instance where you may consider a curio cabinet for showing off your sculptures, since many have built-in lighting to cast the perfect amount of illumination for your art objects.
+Young recommends the Curve Display Cabinet or Bella Ruggente Curio – both have integrated LED lights combined with warm wood tones and unique curved lines.

 Large or small, classic or modern, sculptures lend a unique sense of artistry to all kinds of spaces.
 If you’re curious about branching out and introducing these one-of-a-kind art objects into your home, stop by Copenhagen to explore our wide collection of superb sculptures.